Jackie Appiah

-Jackie Appiah (born 5 December 1983) a Canadian-born Ghanaian actress who has become one of the celebrated figures in the African movie industry.
+Jackie Appiah (born 5 December 1983) is a Canadian- Ghanaian actress who has become one of the celebrated figures in the African movie industry.
 She is known for her career as a movie director, producer, fashion model, and a humanitarian.
 Appiah has had a prolific and acclaimed career in the Ghanaian and Nigerian film industries since the early 2000s.
 She is considered a versatile leading actress in Nollywood and Ghallywood, earning respect both locally and internationally.

 Early life

 Jackie was born on 5 December 1983 to Kwabena Appiah into the Appiah family in Toronto, Canada.
 She is the last of five children.
 Her paternal uncle was the Ghanaian statesman Joe Appiah.
 She spent her early childhood in Canada and moved to Ghana with her mother at the age of 10.
 She is popularly known by her maiden name, Appiah.

 Career

 Appiah began her acting career in the late 1990s, appearing in various Ghanaian television shows and movies.
 Appiah remembers herself as being shy the first time she went on set.
 "It was a Venus Film Production titled Divine Love and I had to play the role of Kate, the protagonist.
-I didn’t believe I did too well.
+I didn't believe I did too well.
 I fumbled, but many people did not notice it".
 Despite her nervousness, the first-timer said she succeeded in impressing everyone.

 Her breakthrough role came in 2003 when she starred in the Ghanaian film Princess Tyra, which brought her widespread recognition and cemented her status as a leading actress in West African cinema.
 Following the success of Princess Tyra, Appiah went on to appear in numerous other Ghanaian and Nigerian films, further establishing herself as one of the most prominent and influential actresses in the region.

 Appiah's appearance on screen became regular when she was invited by Edward Seddoh Junior, the writer of Things We Do For Love, where she played the role of Enyonam Blagogee.
 She later took part in movies like Tentacles, Games People Play, Sun-city and many other TV series.

-Appiah says her best part was in Mummy’s Daughter by Venus Films.
+Appiah says her best part was in Mummy's Daughter by Venus Films.
 The film tells the story of the Bartels Family, where she played the role of a Princess, the daughter.
 She loved how she acted, and was happy with the role played.